themue/site.themue.dev/content/post/2022-bunnahabhain-12yo.md

 tags:  ['whisky', 'tastingnotes']
 ---

 There are some of the relative cheap Islay whiskies which are in most collections.
-Like the Laphroaig 10yo or the Ardbeg TEN.
+Like the **Laphroaig 10 yo** or the **Ardbeg TEN**.
 Another interesting one of them, completely without smoke, is the **Bunnahabhain 12 yo**.

 ### Nose

-The nose of the Bunnahabhain is strong difference from typical Islay whiskies.
+The nose of the **Bunnahabhain** is strong difference from typical Islay whiskies.
 It's a fresh and round fragrance, sweet with a hint of sultanas. and cereals.
 There are also nuts and very little smoke in the background.

 ### Taste

-The taste of the Bunnahabhain is intense with light fruity notes.
+The taste of the **Bunnahabhain** is intense with light fruity notes.
 In addition, the malt contains hints of nuts, some vanilla and malt.

 ### Finish